What we do

 Ministry of Social Development and Poverty Reduction (MSDPR)

-MSDPR has been a long-time supporter of our Access RDSP program and has recently provided us with funding to continue the work until at least 2025.
+MSDPR has been a long-time supporter of our Access RDSP program and has recently provided us with funding to continue the work until 2028.

 Vancouver Foundation (VF)